 - 1. necessary;

 - 2. relevant to planning;

 - 3. relevant to the development to be permitted;

-- 4. enforceable:
+- 4. enforceable;

 - 5. precise; and

 - 6. reasonable in all other respects.

-- 4.24 For the reasons above the applicant is not inclined to accept a condition to this effect, and I consider that a condition requiring it would be wholly unnecessary and unreasonable, and would therefore fail the tests.
+- 5.25 For the reasons above the applicant is not inclined to accept a condition to this effect, and I consider that a condition requiring the works in question would be unnecessary and unreasonable, would therefore fail to meet the tests above, and should not therefore be imposed.